mikescar/inventions_api/README.md

 ## Running tests
 Just run `rspec`, or `rspec spec/models` or the like to run a subset of tests.
+To run only the tests that failed last time, use `rspec --only-failures`.

 * Deployment instructions